madhanraj-veerakumar/Android-Project/ExpenseTracker/Readme.md

 ### Key Features
 - **Add Item Expenses:** Users can easily add expenses for each item they purchase, specifying item names, amounts, and categories.
-- **Categorize Expenses:** Each expense can be assigned to a category (e.g., Food, Transportation, Entertainment) to allow for more granular tracking.
-- **View Expense Summary:** The app provides a visual summary of the user's spending patterns over time, including individual items and their associated costs.
+- **Set Monthly Limit:** The app allows users to set a monthly spending limit, helping them manage their budget throughout the month.
-- **Date Filtering:** Filter your expenses by specific time periods (daily, weekly, monthly) for more detailed insights. *(This feature is currently under development.)*
+- **Date Filtering:** Filter expenses by specific time periods (daily, weekly, monthly) for more detailed insights. *(This feature is currently under development.)*
-- **Expense History:** View a complete list of your past expenses, including item names, amounts, and dates.
+- **Expense History:** View a complete list of past expenses, including item names, amounts, and dates.
-- **Charts & Visualizations:** Visualize your spending patterns over time through charts and graphs, powered by MPAndroidChart.

 ## Screenshots